asift91/Manual_Migration/option1.md

     -   **Log Paths**

         -   On-prem might be having different log path location and those paths need to be updated with Azure log paths.
-        -   Log path are defaulted to /var/log/nginx.
-            -   access.log and error.log are created.
     -   **Certs:**
         -   _SSL Certs_: The certificates for your Moodle application reside in /moodle/certs/
         -   Copy over the .crt and .key files over to /moodle/certs/.
 The file names should be changed to nginx.crt and nginx.key in order to be recognized by the configured nginx servers.
 Depending on your local environment, you may choose to use the utility scp or a tool like WinSCP to copy these files over to the cluster controller virtual machine.
         -   You can also generate a self-signed certificate, useful for testing only:

             ```